JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 The number near the color circle is the total params. x-achse is the total mult-adds (M).
 And y is the accuracy on test dataset.

 ### Two Targets - Dataset with Dimension 9x7 for 2D CNN
+The model for two targets is exactly the model for 1 target with Dataset with Dimension 9x7.

 Accuracy is 77.5%.